todogroup/ospology/whitepapers/business-value/Roadmap.md

 ## OSS for Business Whitepaper Roadmap

-More Context for reviewing purposes.\
+> More Context for reviewing purposes

 Contributors working on the OSS in Business Whitepaper can use this roadmap that establishes an estimated timeline and track milestones achieved overtime.
 This roadmap is linked to the readme.md file.
 The roadmap file entails the following details in a structured format with the tag of the group leads responsible for specific sections.